D’Youville College Ranked Number 1 on Military Times “120 Best Colleges for Vets” List

 “As with all of the Best for Vets rankings, Best for Vets: Colleges is an editorially independent news project that evaluates the many factors that make an institution a good fit for military veterans,” said Amanda Miller, editor of Military Times EDGE.

-D’Youville College, with more than 400 military veterans and dependants has been recognized since the inception of the rankings.
+D’Youville College, with more than 400 military veterans and dependents has been recognized since the inception of the rankings.

 Ben Randle, director of the Veterans Affairs Office at D’Youville said the quality of service in the veteran’s office and stats such as graduation and retention rates are closely linked.